yintz/SPACEmapX/README.md

 # 10x ST Data

+This package is designed to work with Visium Fresh Forzen, FFPE V1,V2 data only.

-If you need the ST data, this is the data we used.
+If you need the ST test data, this is the data we used.
 [MendeleyRepository](https://data.mendeley.com/v1/datasets/svw96g68dv/draft?a=3f263217-2bd3-4a3c-8125-8c517c3a9e29).
 for more ST data, you can also go to 10X website to download.